ysnbthn/LogoBootcampGraduationProject/README.md

  - Automapper for converting models to DTOs
  - Fluent Validation for validating models in forms
  - DateTime extension for printing DateTime to desired string format
+ - Hangfire for running processes in the background

  ## Run project
  - Open package manager console and type update-database
  - Run the project

 ## Pages

+- Web application consist of 18 pages

 ### Login
 - User or Admin can login from this page